 ABOUT THE PROJECT

-The State Office for the Environment of Baden-Wuerttemberg (LUBW) contracted EOMAP for multi-source water quality monitoring of more than 20 lakes within the federal state boundaries over a period of 17 years (2000-2017).
-The initiative served as a pilot project for the governmental use of satellite-derived water quality information.
-The environmental agencies are oblieged to regularly report ecological conditions and trophic state indices of water bodies under the EU Water Framework Directive (EU WFD).
-The measurement campaigns neccessary to fulfil these tasks are cost- and time-consuming.
+The State Office for the Environment of Baden-Wuerttemberg (LUBW) contracted EOMAP for multi-source water quality monitoring of more than 20 lakes within the federal state boundaries over a period of 17 years to 2017.
+The initiative served as a pilot project for government use of satellite-derived water quality information.

-EOMAP used high-resolution sensors Landsat-7/8 and Sentinel-2 in order to derive water parameters Turbidity, Secchi Disc Depth, Total Absorption, Organic Absorption, Chlorophyll-a and Harmful Algae Blooms for small lakes and reservoirs.
-Quality indication layers as well as spatially aggregated layers were delivered on top of this.
-Lake Constance, Germany’s biggest lake, was furthermore covered with medium resolution sensors MODIS AQUA/TERRA and Sentinel-3 to reach the highest possible temporal coverage from 2011-2017, dependent on environmental conditions.
-The datasets were pushed to a customized copy of EOMAP’s eoApp web visualization tool.
+EOMAP used high-resolution sensors on Landsat 7 and 8 and Sentinel-2 in order to derive the water parameters of turbidity, Secchi disc depth, total absorption, organic absorption, chlorophyll-a and harmful algae blooms for small lakes and reservoirs.
+Quality indication layers as well as spatially aggregated layers were also supplied.
+Lake Constance, Germany’s biggest lake, was also covered by medium resolution sensors on the Sentinel-3 satellites and the MODIS instrument on the Aqua and Terra satellites to reach the highest possible temporal coverage from 2011 to 2017, dependent on environmental conditions.
+The datasets were pushed to a customised copy of EOMAP’s eoApp© web visualisation tool.

-Not less than 1300 lakes bigger than 1ha mereley in the state of Baden-Wuerttemberg illustrate the potential to be unlocked especially of the high-resolution satellite-based water quality monitoring for governmental applications.
-Following the LUBW pilot project, other federal or state agencies expressed their interest and initiated similar projects.
+Baden-Wuerttemberg has no fewer than 1300 lakes bigger than 1 hectare, illustrating the potential of high-resolution satellite-based water quality monitoring for government applications.
+Following the LUBW pilot project, other federal or state agencies expressed their interest and began similar projects.
 Within the federal state of Baden-Wuerttemberg, a follow-up project to incorporate satellite data into operational measurement and reporting routines is envisaged.